-Section I.II.
+Section I.I.
 Ministry of Agriculture, Livestock and Food Supply (MAPA)

 The Ministry of Agriculture, Livestock and Food Supply (MAPA), under the premise of safeguarding animal and plant health, is responsible for formulating and executing all policies related to Brazilian agribusiness development.
 MAPA integrates science, technology, and market aspects to respond to domestic and international demand.
 MAPA's functions include the regulation, classification and inspection of imported agricultural products entering Brazil.
-The Ministry is composed by five major offices called Secretariats: Secretariat of Agricultural Protection (SDA); Secretariat of Agricultural Policy (SPA); Secretariat of Agriculture and Livestock Development and Cooperativism (SDC); Secretariat of Production and Agro-Energy (SPAE), and, Secretariat of International Agribusiness Relations (SRI).
+The major offices, called Secretariats, are: Secretariat of Agricultural Protection (SDA); Secretariat of Agricultural Policy (SPA); Secretariat of Agriculture and Livestock Development and Cooperativism (SDC); Secretariat of Production and Agro-Energy (SPAE), and, Secretariat of International Agribusiness Relations (SRI).
 MAPA's regulatory activities of interest to this report are primarily enforced by SDA, SDC and SRI.